 Bill Ripken is an Emmy Award-winning analyst for the MLB Network, appearing on their signature program, MLB Tonight, and across network programming.
 This 12-year veteran of Major League Baseball began his career with the Baltimore Orioles in 1987, under the direction of his father, Cal Ripken, Sr., and alongside his brother Cal Ripken, Jr. This was the first and remains the only time in Major League Baseball history that a father simultaneously managed two of his sons.
-After playing for Baltimore through 1992 and again in 1996, Ripken played for Texas (1993-1994 and 1997), Cleveland (1995) and Detroit (1998).
-In 1988, Ripken was second among American League second baseman in double plays turned with 110 and his .9927 fielding percentage in 1992 was the best of any Major League second baseman that season.
-Ripken led the Orioles in hitting with a .291 average and was tied for first on the team with 28 doubles.
+After playing for Baltimore through 1992 and again in 1996, Bill played for Texas (1993-1994 and 1997), Cleveland (1995) and Detroit (1998).
+In 1988, Bill was second among American League second baseman in double plays turned with 110, and his .9927 fielding percentage in 1992 was the best of any Major League second baseman that season.
+In 1990, Bill led the Orioles in hitting with a .291 average and was tied for the team lead with 28 doubles.
 In the spring of 2002, Bill was honored for his achievements in Major League Baseball with his induction into the Maryland Sports Hall of Fame.